 TSA Propaganda: These procedures are necessary to prevent another “Underwear Bomber.”

 Fact: Umar Farouk Abdulmutallab was stopped by passengers, not the TSA.
 The same goes for Richard Reid, the so-called Shoe Bomber.
 Not to mention, neither man had anywhere near the amount of explosives needed, or knowledge of how to use them, to bring down a plane.

 TSA Propaganda: Rand Paul was seeking special treatment by asking to go through the scanner a second time.

 Fact: Sen. Paul has in the past been allowed to go through the scanner more than once when the machine false-alarmed on him.
-In addition, thanks to his exposing of the groping of a six-year-old girl, TSA now allows children to be scanned several times before a pat down is required.
-They obviously allow a repeat scanning for some passengers, so not “everyone” is subject to the same rules.
+In addition, thanks to his exposing of the groping of a six-year-old girl, the TSA now allows children to be scanned several times before a pat down is required.
+They obviously allow a repeat scanning for some adult passengers, too, so not “everyone” is subject to the same rules.